Program Websites:

 Introduction

 Language study opens the way to understanding and communication with various peoples, cultures, civilizations, and literatures.
 It involves performance skills in the foreign language (speaking, reading, writing and understanding) and command of the subject matter (literature, history, language).
-The modern languages and classics program offers minors in French and Spanish as well as classes in Latin.
+The modern languages and classics program offers minors in French and Spanish.
 Classical languages and Italian language may be studied at John Cabot University in Rome, and Japanese can be undertaken via our affiliation with Kansai Gaidai University in Osaka, Japan.
 Please consult with the Office of the Associate Dean to discuss this exchange option.
 A minor in classical studies can also be pursued through the multidisciplinary classical and medieval studies minor.

 Students will find that their career opportunities will be broader and richer when they combine majors or minors in other disciplines with the study of a foreign language.
 Most other disciplines are compatible with a language major: art, biology, English, history, communication, political science, and management are just a few of the majors that benefit from a second language.
 Students who are interested in a teaching career would find it useful to minor in two languages.